ShoYamanishi/WebAssemblyNumericalComputing/README.md

 The C++ test code is found in [src/test_prefix_sum.cpp](src/test_prefix_sum.cpp).

 ### In-Place Sort
-This is for the in-place sort algorithms.
+This is for the in-place sorting algorithms.

 Following implementations are tested.